Network-Aware Optimization of Distributed Learning for Fog Computing: Introduction

 \parab{Privacy-sensitive applications.} Many ML applications learn models on sensitive user data, e.g., for health monitoring \cite{ieee-5g-health}.
 Due to privacy concerns, most of these applications have devices train their models on local data to avoid revealing data to untrustworthy nodes \cite{yang2018learning}.
 Offloading ML data processing to trusted devices, e.g. if one user owns multiple devices, can reduce training times and improve model accuracy.

 \parab{Internet-connected vehicles} can collaboratively learn about their environment~\cite{cisco-5giiot}, e.g., by combining their data with that of road sensors to infer current road or traffic conditions.
 Since sensors have less computing capabilities than vehicles, they will likely offload their data to vehicles or roadside units for processing.
-This offloading must adapt as vehicles move and their connectivity with (stationary) sensors changes.
+This offloading must adapt as vehicles move and their connectivity with (stationary) road sensors changes.

 \parab{Augmented reality (AR)} uses ML algorithms for e.g., image recognition \cite{chatzopoulos2017mobile} to overlay digital content onto users' views of an environment.
 A network of AR-enabled devices can distributedly train ML models, but may exhibit significant heterogeneity: they can range from generic smartphones to AR-specific headsets, with different battery levels.
-As the users move, connectivity between devices will also change.
+As the AR users move, connectivity between devices will also change.

 \parab{Industrial IoT.} 5G networks will allow sensors that power control loops in factory production lines to communicate across the factory floor~\cite{cisco-5giiot,ashraf2016ultra}, enabling distributed ML algorithms to use this data for, e.g., predicting production delays.
-It is an open question to determine which controllers should process data from which sensors: this depends on sensor-controller connectivities, which may vary with factory activity.
+Determining which controllers should process data at specific sensors is an open-question: it depends on sensor-controller connectivities, which may vary with factory activity.